All Episodes

 Not a snowball's chance.

-McConnell told a group of staunch House Conservatives, there's quote, not a snowball's chance in hell that he will back down from his opposition to confirming a Supreme Court justice before a new president's elected.
+McConnell told a group of staunch House conservatives, there's, quote, not a snowball's chance in hell that he will back down from his opposition to confirming a Supreme Court justice before a new president's elected.

-Get this from the state of Michigan from our buddies at the Daily Caller.
+Get this from the state of Michigan.

-You you've heard about all these things they call microaggressions that our young college students are so frightful of, so scared of, so they can't have microaggressions.
+You've heard about all these things they call microaggressions that our young college students are so frightful of, so scared of, so they can't have microaggressions.

-And they need safe places to be protected from harmful words.
+And they need safe places to be protected from harmful words, speech that they might disagree with.

 It's just scary.

-So the university is setting up uh safe rooms, safe, what, safe spaces for these kids to go.
+So the university is setting up safe rooms, safe, what, safe spaces for these kids to go.

-The announcement by the Michigan Spectrum Student Center said we recognize we recognize that the rhetoric of the speakers featured in this debate is incredibly harmful to many members of our campus community.
+The announcement by the Michigan Spectrum Student Center said, We recognize we recognize that the rhetoric of the speakers featured in this debate is incredibly harmful to many members of our campus community.

 The Spectrum Center will be providing a supportive alternative space this evening and holding extended staff hours until 9 p.m.